maryam-nasir/travel-app/README.md

 ## Access the Deployed version on Vercel

 The app is deployed on Vercel and can be accessed here: [Travel Website](https://travel-app-six-amber.vercel.app/).

+## Acknowledgements

+I have developed this website by following the JavaScript Mastery tutorial on [Youtube](https://www.youtube.com/watch?v=cuzw4vL1z5E).